bplmaps/lmec-main-site/content/articles/the-power-of-noticing-and-wondering-an-interview-with-sharon-hessney.md

 _The text of this interview has been lightly edited for clarity._

-**ML: What was the inspiration for “What’s Going On in This Graph?”**
+##### What was the inspiration for “What’s Going On in This Graph?”

-SH: I liked reading newspapers, rather than books, when I was young.
+I liked reading newspapers, rather than books, when I was young.
 For twenty years when teaching, I would share newspaper graphs with my students.
 In The New York Times Learning Network, I saw that there were humanities-focused features, such as “[What’s Going On in This Picture?](https://www.nytimes.com/column/learning-whats-going-on-in-this-picture)” and I wanted to do something like it for math.
 When the American Statistical Association became involved with The New York Times, I suggested we could do what I had been doing with graphs in my classroom.
 Now having some of the best newspaper graphs and maps for students to discuss is available to anyone online.

 **ML: Why are graphs and maps great teaching tools?**